 - Store cooked wheat berries in the refrigerator until ready to use.
-I like to warm them in a small saucepan on the stove with water, almond milk, or vegetable broth and any herbs or spices.
+I like to warm them in the microwave with a bit of water, non-dairy milk, or vegetable broth and any herbs or spices.

 Wheat Berry Breakfast Bowl with Roasted Grapes and Blood Oranges

 - 1 cup purple seedless grapes sliced in half

 - 1 drizzle honey or maple syrup (optional)